It's Easter, Charlie Brown

 He paid his nickel, and I'm going to make sure he's cured.

-No one is going to say I didn't give my patient his nickel's worth,
+No one is going to say I didn't give my patient his nickel's worth, and this will help him to get over his depression at the holiday.

 Sally:

-Besides, he can't wreck the play too much - he's
+Besides, he can't wreck the play too much - he's just the director, you know.

 It's not like he'll be on-stage or anything important.